jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-18.md

 sales for the rehabilitation and maintenance of watershed areas; and
-Mitigation Fund for the removal of cross-subsidies of NPC and Distribution Utilities.
+Mitigation Fund for the removal of cross-subsidies of NAPOCOR and Distribution Utilities.
 Period of disbursement by each of the beneficiaries as well as submission of reportorial requirements prescribed by the ERC.